 Non-owner auto insurance in the biggest Illinois cities

-Non-owner auto insurance cost in Champaign is $23 a month or $274 a year, whereas drivers in Springfield pay $23 a month for the same coverage.
+In Champaign non-owner auto insurance costs $23 per month or $274 annually, while drivers in Springfield pay $23 monthly for the same coverage.

 In Illinois, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.